Lea Ma

 Lea Ma (born February 1, 2001) is an American professional tennis player.
-She played college tennis for the Georgia Bulldogs and was ranked No. 3 nationally at the end of her college career.
+She played college tennis for the Georgia Bulldogs and was ranked as high as No. 3 in college singles.

 Early life and junior career

 Ma grew up in Dix Hills, New York.
 She trained at the USTA Billie Jean King National Tennis Center in New York and the Junior Tennis Champions Center in Maryland before moving to IMG Academy in Florida in the winter of 2017–18.
 She played on the International Tennis Federation (ITF) Junior Circuit from 2014 to 2019, winning one singles title and four doubles titles, and reached a peak junior ranking of No. 19 in July 2018.
 At the junior Grand Slam level, she reached the round of 16 in singles at the 2018 Wimbledon Championships and 2018 US Open and the quarterfinals in doubles at the 2019 French Open (partnering Hurricane Tyra Black).
 She represented the United States at the 2018 Summer Youth Olympics in Buenos Aires.